|

 IW/claimant/EOR owes premiums and the amount.

-or while processing the settlement to determine if the parties can reach
+before or while processing the settlement to determine if the parties can reach

 agreement on deducting the entire unpaid premium amount from the proposed